GuyUnger/FlipNode/README.md

   🚲 Fast and easy drawing right inside your scene
   ✍️ Frame by frame animation
   🧪 Great for prototyping
-  ⚽ Draw physics objects, for e.g. quick level design
+  ⚽ Draw physics objects, cool for e.g. quick level design

 # Shortcuts and how to use
-*Shortcuts can be edited in project settings*
+*Shortcuts can be edited in project settings.*

 Use <kbd>LMB</kbd> to Draw and <kbd>RMB</kbd> to Erase.
 To reverse these you can toggle <kbd>![Eraser](https://github.com/GuyUnger/Goolash/assets/7023847/4fd35a9b-2e60-4d92-91dd-1e3cd6de3ff2)</kbd> Erase Mode from the tool menu or by holding <kbd>X</kbd>, this is useful for drawing with a tablet.